Rating: ★ ★ ★ ½ ☆

 Date read: April, 2000

 Read Count: 3

-I read this book back when I was much young, too young to have been able to gleam the many arguably obvious innuendos in the text, and at first read, I’d thought it was a tragic story book about friendship, competition, and the usual turmoils of (male) adolescence.
+I read this book back when I was much younger, too young to have been able to gleam the many arguably obvious innuendos in the text, and at first read, I’d thought it was a tragic story about friendship, competition, and the usual turmoils of (male) adolescence.
 I also thought the book was quite slow and dull at times and that some expositions were too nostalgic and saccharin in tone and the main characters not entirely believable.
-But then again, maybe the are believable to people from New England.
+But then again, maybe they are believable to people who went to private schools in New England.

 And then college happened and I had to read this book again, but this time the reading was geared toward parsing out the subtext.
-Good times, hah.
+And those were good times indeed.